gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 Now imagine you put a matrix/bone/joint at their head and you want to use that for bone for skinning.
-To keep it simple imagine you just set the weights so the the vertices of the head have a weight of 1.0 for the head bone and no other joints influence those vertices.
+To keep it simple imagine you just set the weights so the vertices of the head have a weight of 1.0 for the head bone and no other joints influence those vertices.

 <div class="webgl_center"><img src="resources/bone-head-setup.svg" style="width: 500px;"></div>